 We insist that the applied research nurtures and enlightens the fundamental one, while in turn the latter drives and serves the former.
 There are two key threads of our research activities: (1) to develop high-fidelity and efficient models and algorithms for combustion and other forms of chemically reacting flows; (2) to understand the underlying physics involving the interactions between turbulence, chemistry, radiation, pollutant emission, etc. in reacting flows.
+Most of the problems we are working on now are turbulent multi-phase reacting or non-reacting flows.
 The research approaches we use include theoretical analysis (such as asymptotic analysis) and numerical simulations (such as Reynolds-averaged Navier-Stokes simulation and large-eddy simulation).
 We also collaborate with researchers working on direct numerical simulation for understanding interesting combustion phenomena and developing our turbulent combustion models.
 Current research interests of The CCE Group include:

 - Development of the Conditional Moment Closure (CMC) combustion model for different flame regimes, like non-premixed flames, premixed flames and partially premixed flames